5 Poker Mistakes Every Beginner Should Avoid

 Bankroll management is vital for long‑term success in poker.
 Beginners often make the mistake of risking too much of their bankroll on a single session or tournament, which can lead to devastating losses.
 It's essential to set aside a dedicated poker bankroll separate from your regular finances and only risk a small portion of it in each game.

-A general rule of thumb is to limit your buy-ins to a small percentage of your total bankroll, usually around 5%.
-This conservative approach will help you weather the inevitable ups and downs of poker and avoid going broke due to a few bad beats.
+A general rule of thumb is to limit your buy‑ins to a small percentage of your total bankroll, usually around 5%.
+Tools such as poker bankroll management software can help you track your funds, set limits, and stay disciplined.

 Reading more: